 Finland’s priorities to protect the population

-All vaccine candidates against COVID-19 are still at stages of development and research.
-No vaccine candidate has yet been granted a marketing authorisation.
-Finland’s priority is to immunise the whole population once a safe and effective vaccine is approved for use in the EU.
+Finland’s priority is to immunise the whole population once safe and effective vaccines are approved for use in the EU.

 The vaccines should reduce symptoms and prevent serious illness and death from the COVID-19 disease.
 At best, they can prevent infection and transmission.

 With vaccinating, we can help people stay healthy, avoid straining the healthcare system capacity and keep society as open as possible.